Skip to main content Skip to navigation

 3. Receive updates in real-time

-4. Conduct ongoing transaction monitoring
+4. Pair payment screening with transaction monitoring

 “As a cross-border payments firm, we really value ComplyAdvantage’s payment screening solution, which was a game changer for us, allowing us to centralize our payment screening and transaction monitoring activities within one team connected to one system.”